candelac/Spyctral/README.md

 ## Description

-Spyctral is a set of tools to representing, loading, manipulating and analyzing astronomical spectroscopic data from spectral synthesis code results and templates fitting ones.
-The package provide a python toolbox to organize the outputs files and calculate astronomical  object parameters in a fast and accurate way giving to the astronomical community the spectra analysis more available.
+Spyctral is a set of tools to represent, load, manipulate and analyze astronomical spectroscopic data from spectral synthesis code results and templates fitting ones.
+The package provides a python toolbox to organize the outputs files and calculate astronomical parameters in a fast and accurate way giving to the astronomical community the spectra analysis more user-friendly.

 ## Motivation